spikeekips/source-over-ssh/README.rst

     sos: spikeekips $

-you can set your email and realname, and also change your password too.
+You can set your email and realname, and also change your password too.

 .. note ::
-   the email and realname will be used for svn, when you commit to the svn repository, this email and realname will be used as your identity.
+   The email and realname will be used for svn, when you commit to the svn repository, this email and realname will be used as your identity.

-add source repository
+Add Source Repository
 ==================================================

 ::